13 min read

 Debates provide various positive benefits for the students.
 It increases the opportunity for listening and speaking in the classroom.

-If you are one of them, read this detailed guide to get an idea about the forms of debating and examples.
+Read this detailed guide to get an idea about the forms of debating with examples.

 A debate is a formal and organized argument where the participants discuss a subject from two opposing sides.
-Each topic has two sides.
 Those who agree with the idea are on the "Pro" side.
-However, those who disagree are on the "Con" side.
+On the other hand, those who disagree are on the "Con" side.

-Each side presents the argument clearly to engage the audience.
-For this, relevant examples and evidence are used to support the claim.
+Each side presents the argument to persuade the audience of their point of view.
+They achieve this by presenting relevant examples and evidence to support the claim.

 The primary purpose of a debate is to convince the audience that your viewpoint is right.
 Moreover, a mediator decides the winner during formal debate tournaments.
 Nevertheless, the informal debate continues until the time when any one of the debate team gives up.